Wisdom Kaye: Early life

-Kaye was born in Nigeria and moved to Houston, Texas when he was four years old.
-He became interested in fashion in high school and was influenced by French fashion designer Hedi Slimane, who at the time was creative director of Yves Saint Laurent and is currently creative director of Celine.
-Kaye attended Fulshear High School and later enrolled at Texas State University to study electrical engineering before dropping out.
+Wisdom Uduebor was born in Nigeria and moved to Houston, Texas, when he was four years old.
+He became interested in fashion in high school and was influenced by French fashion designer Hedi Slimane, who at the time was creative director of Yves Saint Laurent.
+Uduebor attended Fulshear High School and later enrolled at Texas State University to study mechanical engineering before dropping out.

 Career

 Kaye was scouted by IMG Models through their social media team and made his runway debut at Balmain Spring/Summer 2022 fashion show.
 He has also worked with Dior, Fendi, Ralph Lauren, Coach New York, and Revlon.

 Kaye joined TikTok in January 2020 and went viral for his take on the "Vogue Challenge"; by July 2020, he had reached 2 million followers.
 He also went viral for styling high-fashion outfits based on Marvel Cinematic Universe characters.
-In December 2021, he was featured on Teen Vogue's 21 Under 21 list.
-In 2023, he was featured in Forbes’s 30 Under 30.
-As of August 2024, he currently has over 6 million followers on Instagram (@wisdm) and over 12.2 million followers on TikTok (@wisdm8).
+In December 2021, he was featured on Teen Vogues 21 Under 21 list.
+In 2023, he was featured in Forbess 30 Under 30.
 In 2024, he attended the Met Gala, wearing Robert Wun.

-In July 2025, Kaye was included in Time magazine’s inaugural “TIME 100 Creators” list, in the “Leaders” category, recognizing his fashion-focused TikTok content and broader influence across social media.
+In July 2025, Kaye was included in Time magazine's inaugural "TIME 100 Creators" list, in the "Leaders" category, recognizing his fashion-focused TikTok content and broader influence across social media.
+In January 2026, Kaye walked the runway for the Amiri Autumn-Winter 2026 show during Paris Fashion Week.